 What is a Cost Basis?

 Cost basis means the at-cost purchase price of an asset, including the incidental expenses, which is used to calculate tax arising from the gain or loss of an asset due to differences between the cost and current market price.
+The cost basis calculator is used to ascertain the capital gains of an asset after all tax deductions.

-Cost Basis Calculation Formula
+Cost Basis Explained

 #1 – Fixed Asset Purchase